If you have immediate concerns about a child, or are reporting child abuse or neglect, please call 519-252-1171. There is always someone available.

 Sexual abuse is any sexual exploitation of a child by an older person where the child is being used for a sexual purpose.

 Sexual Abuse includes sexual touching, procuring sexual activity from a child, exposing genitals to a child and incest.
 Physical signs that a child has been sexually abused include excessive itching in the genital or anal areas, torn, stained or bloody underwear and injuries to the genital area.
 Behavioural signs include age-inappropriate play with toys, self or others displaying sexual acts, age-inappropriate sexually explicit drawings, displaying sexual acts or unusual sexual knowledge.

-According to the Child and Family Services Act, the law that gives children’s aid societies their legal authority, sexual abuse is any sexual exploitation of a child by someone having charge of the child- parent, caregiver; sexual abuse is also sexual exploitation by another person where the person with responsibility (parent or caregiver) should be aware of the possibility of abuse and fails to protect the child.
+According to the Child, Youth and Family Services Act, the law that gives children’s aid societies their legal authority, sexual abuse is any sexual exploitation of a child by someone having charge of the child- parent, caregiver; sexual abuse is also sexual exploitation by another person where the person with responsibility (parent or caregiver) should be aware of the possibility of abuse and fails to protect the child.